QayoomS/Validating-Input-Python/README.md

 📄 License

-This project is open-source and available under the MIT License .
+This project is open-source and available under the MIT License.

+Inspired by:
+University of Galway, Foundamental of Python lecture notes.